 Prophecy of Bamidbar 24:17

-A star rises from Jacob; A scepter will rise out of Israel,
+A star rises from Jacob; A staff will rise out of Israel,

 דרך כוכב מיעקב וקם שבט מישראל